DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/07-coding-drupal-theme.md

 - We follow a process which allows us to refactor our work as needed.
 - We aim to sort our styles in a way which allows us to refactor easily.

-Note: dealing with git conflicts
+Note: makes dealing with git conflicts easier